 Capitalization in Russian

 Russians use capitalization much less than English speakers.
 For example, the names of languages and days of the week must start from the lowercase in Russian.
 We’ve got you covered, and today we are having a look at capitalization rules in Russian language.

-It’s actually quite easy to remember: there are only two cases where you have to capitalize the first letter of the word.
+It’s actually quite easy to remember: there are only two cases where you have to capitalize the first letter of the Russian words.
 They are:

 – a proper name: А́нна, Фра́нция (France), Москва́ (Moscow);